-Here are 10 free virtual CD/DVD emulators that you can use to mount images.
-Some are very simple and small that are just meant for mounting image files but some have more features such as allowing you to create images from a CD/DVD and also emulate CD protections.
+Here are 10 free virtual CD/DVD/Blu-Ray emulators that you can use to mount ISO images.
+Some are very simple and small that are just meant for mounting image files, but some have more features such as allowing you to create images from a physical disc and also emulate CD protections.

-- Be VERY CAREFUL during install as I counted 4 screens in total for you to opt-out of installing adware!
-The free version supports up to 6 virtual drives, RMPS protection emulation, can create images from physical discs and a CD/DVD manager that gives detailed information about drives and discs.
-There is also a downloadable Audio Converter option but again be careful because this installer contains as much if not more adware than the main installer!
-Alcohol 52% works on Windows 2000 up to Windows 7.
+Be careful during install as there will be at least one screen for you to opt-out of installing adware.
+The free version supports up to 6 virtual drives, RMPS protection emulation which can help with game and music DRM etc, an option to create images from physical discs and a CD/DVD manager that gives detailed information about drives and discs.
+There is also a downloadable Audio Converter add-on option which can rip music discs to MP3.
+Alcohol 52% Free Edition works on Windows 2000 up to and including Windows 8.

 MagicDisc is created by the same developer of the popular MagicISO.
 It can mount a wide range of CD/DVD image formats and can also create a CD/DVD image from disc.
 The program has no GUI and works entirely from the right click context menu in the system tray icon.
-It supports just about everything from Windows 98 up to Windows 7.
-Make sure you download the correct version as there are 4 different ones!
-One for 98, 2000 and ME, one for Windows 7 (x86 and x64), and a separate 32-bit and 64-bit version for XP, 2003, 2008 and Vista.
+It supports just about everything from Windows 98 up to Windows 8.
+Make sure you download the correct version as there are 5 different ones available!
+One for 98, 2000 and ME, one for Windows 7 (x86 and x64), another for Windows 8 (x86 and x64), and separate 32-bit and 64-bit versions for XP, 2003, 2008 and Vista.